 7th – Begin the blessings search by getting some help to adjust your outlook.
 The concept of a “gratitude journal” was a stretch for me in the beginning.
 After a while, I could no longer argue it was a waste.
 It helped me change my moody thinking pattern.

 Journaling can diminish the buildup of negative thoughts and feelings.
-A spiral notebook is fine, it does not need to be a leather-bound fancy thing.
+A spiral notebook is sufficient; it does not need to be a leather-bound fancy thing.
 Bedtime is an ideal time to do this.

 8th - To help you become more conversant, when relating your story, regardless of the audience, journaling is a powerful skill.
 After you make entries, it is common to go back and read how you were thinking and expressing yourself – as life moves along.
-It is also common to change your mind and express thoughts along the same line from a different point of view.
-When the value of the journaling exercises begins to sink in, some will re-write their current views.
-This can mature to the point of helping another survivor.
+It is also common to change your mind and convey thoughts along the same line from a different point of view.
+When the value of the journaling exercises begins to sink in, some will re-write their current opinions.
+These writings can mature to the state of helping another survivor.
 A double bonus.

 9th - Becoming conversant in written form will help you, when relating your story in conversation.
 This process of writing it down and editing it multiple times will help you understand yourself.
 The results are you will be better equipped to share yourself in various situations.

-10th This generally seems unnecessary when your first attempts are made.
+10th When you first attempt writing things out, it will seem unnecessary.
 The value of journaling will become clear, once you get started.
-When you become aware of your core feelings, revealing them becomes easier.
-You will have endless opportunities to express yourself as life moves along, i.e. meeting new people and answering their questions.
+When you become aware of your core feelings, revealing them becomes more natural.
+You will have endless opportunities to express yourself as life moves along, i.e., meeting new people and answering their questions.
 It still happens to me - like going to a new doctor, for example.
 Nothing helped me rebuild more than writing and face-to-face support sessions.